Emotionally Scarred

 "Emotionally Scarred" is a song by American rapper Lil Baby.
 It was released as the third single from his album My Turn on April 15, 2020.
 The track peaked at number 31 on the Billboard Hot 100.

 Background

 On the track, Lil Baby was a 13 year old and he talked about his emotional trauma, lack of trust in relationships, his shortcomings as a human and his current position in the new-school rap game.

 Music video

 A music video for the track was released on April 30, 2020.
 The video was directed by Keemotion.

 Remix

 Rapper NLE Choppa released a remix to the track, titled "Different Day", on May 24, 2020.

 Live performance

 Lil Baby performed the song live for Vevo on March 5, 2020.

+Lil Baby performed the song live on January 30, 2025 at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.